Prag8855/aab/content/guides/haftpflichtversicherung.md

 - **Coverage for rented things** (*geliehene Sachen*)
     If you rent a furnished apartment, it should cover rented things.
 This covers you if you break the furniture.

 Use [this tool](https://schnellcheck.test.de/haftpflichtversicherung/) to check if your liability insurance covers these things.
-Use [Tarifcheck](/out/tarifcheck-haftpflicht) to filter liability insurances by feature.

 I recommend liability insurance that covers lost keys.
 [Replacing a lost key](/guides/lost-keys#replacing-lost-keys-in-germany) can be very expensive.
 The landlord could make you pay to [replace all the locks in the building](/guides/lost-keys#do-i-need-to-pay-to-replace-the-locks).
 Most liability insurances cover this.